glogovacu/textAplikacija/README.md

 Manage guests, rooms, reservations and users.

 ## To-Do
-- BinaryFormatter instead of ReadAllLines
+- Add encription to files
 - Optimization if possible for text files
 - Implementation of encapsulation instead of static variables
 - Add a custom combo box